Miami Burglary Defense Attorney

 Burglary is a serious felony charge.
 A conviction can result in a long prison sentence and costly fines.

 At Jeffrey S. Weiner, P.A., we provide effective and personalized legal solutions for all our clients who have been accused of burglary of a dwelling, structure, or conveyance.
-With more than 50 years of legal experience, our Miami burglary lawyers have extensive knowledge of the Florida criminal justice system and will protect your rights and freedom throughout the legal process.
+With more than 50 years of legal experience, our burglary lawyers in Miami have extensive knowledge of the Florida criminal justice system and will protect your rights and freedom throughout the legal process.

-Florida Burglary Penalties
+Understanding Florida's Burglary Penalties

 The penalties for burglary depend on the specific facts and circumstances of the case.
 For example, if a dangerous weapon was used during the commission of the offense, or if the accused assaulted or battered any person during the commission of the offense, the charge could be elevated to a more serious offense.